 a.
 Minimum lot area: 5,000 sf.

 b.
 Minimum lot frontage: 50 feet

 c.
 Minimum lot width: 50 feet

 d.
 Minimum lot depth: 90 feet

 e.
 Minimum front yard: 0 feet

 f.
 Minimum side yard excepting religious use: 0 feet for common wall; 10 feet otherwise

 g.
 Minimum side yard, House of worship: 5 feet

-h.
-Minimum rear yard: 25 feet
+Minimum rear yard:

-Acces Accessory Building.
-No accessory building shall be located closer than 5 feet to a

 2. Accessory Building.
-No accessory building shall be located closer than 5 feet to a property line or in a front yard.
+No accessory building shall be located closer than 5 feet t to a

+property line or in a front yard.

-3. Maxin Maximum impervious surface ratio: .80 4.
-Maximum floor area ratio (excluding single family detached and semi-detached dwellings) a.
-One-story building: .20 b.
-Two-story or higher building: .30 c.
-In a Redevelopment Zone, exclusively non-residential use with on-site surface parking only: .20 Note: Additional non-residential floor area up to a maximum o be authorized by the Board for applications involving on-site parking or supplemental off-site parking. d.
-In a Redevelopment Zone, residential uses above non-residential permitted and are not subject to a floor area ratio limitation per the extent of residential floor areas shall be limited by the bull standards for the District in combination with the parking requir both residential and non-residential uses.
-The extent to which provided for a mixed-use building may be shared among the u determined by the Board based upon consideration of the nature the site plan design, the availability of off-site parking and oth factors. se; rather, k and yard ements for ch parking ses will be of the uses, 5.
-Maxin num height. a.
-Principal use, excepting religious use: 35 feet b.
-Principal use in Redevelopment Zone 42 feet c.
-House of Worship: (1) Principal building: 35 feet (2) Structure above principal roof: 60 feet d.
+3. Maximum impervious surface ratio: .80

+4. Maximum floor area ratio (excluding single family detached and semi-detached dwellings)

+a.
+One-story building:

+b.
+Two-story or higher building:

+c.
+In a Redevelopment Zone, exclusively non-residential use with on-site surface parking only: .20 d.
+In a Redevelopment Zone, residential uses above non-residential uses are permitted and are not subject to a floor area ratio limitation per se; rather, the extent of residential floor areas shall be limited by the bulk and yard standards for the District in combination with the parking requirements for both residential and non-residential uses.
+The extent to which parking provided for a mixed-use building may be shared among the uses will be determined by the Board based upon consideration of the nature of the uses, the site plan design, the availability of off-site parking and other relevant factors.

+Note: Additional non-residential floor area up to a maximum of 0.60 may be authorized by the Board for applications involving on-site structural parking or supplemental off-site parking.

+5. Maximum height.

+a.
+Principal use, excepting religious use: 35 feet

+b.
+Principal use in Redevelopment Zone 42 feet

+c.
+House of Worship:

+(1) Principal building: 35 feet

+(2) Structure above principal roof: 60 feet

+d.
 Accessory buildings shall not exceed 15 feet in height.

-6. Maxin num building size. a.
-Maximum building size: 10,000 sf b.
-Maximum building size in Redevelopment Zone: 85,000 sf 7.
-Maxin num gross floor area. a.
+6. Maximum building size.

+a.
+Maximum building size: 10,000 sf

+b.
+Maximum building size in Redevelopment Zone: 85,000 sf

+7. Maximum gross floor area.

+a.
 Maximum gross floor area per use: 5,000 sf

-- b.
-Maximum gross floor area in Redevelopment Zone: N/A - 8.
-Minimum gross floor area per use: [Ord.
-1585-99, 9/7/1999]
+b.
+Maximum gross floor area in Redevelopment Zone: N/A

+8. Minimum gross floor area per use [Ord.
+1585-99, 9/7/1999]:

-750 sf for new construction, 400 sf for rehabilitation
+750 sf for new construction,

+400 sf for rehabilitation